 Retired Navy Reserve Captain Ladson F. Mills, III is a former trustee of the University of the South and Fellow of the Graduate Theological Foundation.
 He is the former president of the American Study Program of Oxford and a regular contributor to Virtueonline and The Covert Letter.
-He lives on Johns Island, South Carolina.
+He lives in Charleston, South Carolina.

 Ladson F. Mills, III

 Bibliographic Info: 11 photos, appendix, notes, bibliography, index